conduktor/conduktor-coding-challenge/fullstack-developers/README.md

 - Do NOT use Maven
 - Do NOT use Spring*
 - Use JDK 11+ or more. (no JDK 8)
+- You can do REST API or GraphQL

 ### How long?